YunluZhu/SAMPL-analysis-v5-lab/README.md

 - change condition names to cond1 and cond1 from dpf/condition
 - clean up visualization scripts
 - include option to turn off Jackknife sampling for visualization scripts
+- include new visualization for lift gain

+**Known issues**

+- analysis code can deal with .dlm with no bouts mostly.
+However, bout check has not been implemented to every single quality control filters, which means, though very unlikely, you may still get an error if there's no alignable bout.
+In another senario, if you have data that ends up giving 1 aligned bouts, analysis code will throw an error when it's trying to calculate the mean values.

 ## Prerequisites and tips